Uber wants to deny drivers benefits by classifying them as contractors. Now California voters get to decide.

 Blood started working for Lyft last year, he said, and has been frustrated with a lack of control over changes within the apps or his ability to make his voice heard.

 He had lost $560 due to the ordeal, the two charges Lyft was able to make successfully before he blocked the app’s access to his bank account, along with his ability to rent a car and thus drive for Lyft.
 Lyft’s Wood said Monday that Lyft was working to reverse the erroneous charges.
+Lyft charged him a $228.85 rental fee on Tuesday, after telling the Post a day earlier it was refunding him.
+After again being contacted by the Post, Wood said Lyft was reversing that charge as well.

 “I am currently behind $2,700 in rent, risking eviction because of this,” said Blood, of West Hollywood.
 “I have not been able to pay for my health insurance.
 Lyft does not offer health insurance, so I’ve fallen behind on that.
 It’s hard to be able to get food.”